ElliottjPierce/noiz/book/src/quick-start/smooth-noise.md

 ## Simplex Noise

-Even with a good seed and a high quality gradient generator, perlin noise can and will generate directional artifacts from time to time.
+Even with a high quality gradient generator, perlin noise can and will generate directional artifacts from time to time.
 Usually, this isn't a big deal; sometimes, it's even desirable—but not always.
 In those cases, simplex noise is the solution.